Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 Baker
 -----

-A node is said to be a *baker* (or *is baking*) when it actively participates in the network by creating (or *baking*) new blocks that are added to the chain.
+A node is a *baker* (or *is baking*) when it actively participates in the network by creating new blocks that are added to the chain.
 A baker collects, orders and validates the transactions that are included in a block to ensure that the integrity of the blockchain is maintained.
-It signs each block it bakes so that it can be checked and executed by the rest of the participants of the network.
+The baker signs each block that they bake so that the block can be checked and executed by the rest of the participants of the network.

 Baker keys
 ----------

-Each baker has a set of cryptographic keys to which we will refer as *baker keys*.
+Each baker has a set of cryptographic keys called *baker keys*.
 The node uses these keys to sign the blocks that it bakes.
 In order to bake blocks signed by a specific baker the node has to be running with its set of baker keys loaded.